pydanny/pydanny-event-notes/leanstartup2012/index.rst

         * Mobile fans raved in long discussions
         * Web fans said one word answers like, "nice" and "neat"

+    * Started with launch in California and took lessons from there

 4. Leader has to live by the same rules and disciplines as everyone else.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~